-We have audited the accompanying consolidated financial statements of Silver Spruce Resources Inc. and its subsidiaries, which comprise the consolidated statements of financial position as at October 31, 2015, 2014 and 2013, and the consolidated statements of operations and comprehensive loss, consolidated statements of change in shareholders' equity (deficiency) and consolidated statements of cash flows for the years ended October 31, 2015 and 2014, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Silver Spruce Resources Inc. and its subsidiaries, which comprise the consolidated statements of financial position as at October 31, 2016 and 2015, and the consolidated statements of operations and comprehensive earnings (loss), consolidated statements of change in shareholders' equity (deficiency) and consolidated statements of cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.